pksolar/ACSwinNet/README.md

  pip install -r requirements.txt
 ```
 ## Usage
 1. Train  DAE model.
-To obtain the weight files of the segmentation image encoder and the original image encoder by training the DAE model, the command line is:
+To obtain the weight files of the segmentation image encoder and the original image encoder by training the DAE model. the command line is:
 ```bash
  python ./DAE_model/train.py --image_type image --train_images_file path/to/train_images    --save_model_path path/to/save_model --ref_img_path path/to/ref_img
 ```